great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 2. A new Validation Result in the GCS bucket configured in `validation_GCS_store`.
 3. Data Docs in the GCS bucket configured in `gs_site` that is accessible by running `gcloud app browse`.

-Now you are ready to migrate the local configuration to Google Cloud Composer.
+Now you are ready to migrate the local configuration to Cloud Composer.

 </TabItem>
 </Tabs>

-## Part 2: Migrating our Local Configuration to Google Cloud Composer
+## Part 2: Migrating our Local Configuration to Cloud Composer

-In this section we are going to take the local GE configuration from [Part 1](#part-1-local-configuration-of-great-expectations-that-connects-to-google-cloud-platform) and migrate it to a Google Cloud Composer environment so that we can automate the workflow.
+We will now take the local GE configuration from [Part 1](#part-1-local-configuration-of-great-expectations-that-connects-to-google-cloud-platform) and migrate it to a Cloud Composer environment so that we can automate the workflow.

-There are a number of ways that Great Expectations can be run in Google Cloud Composer or Airflow.
+There are a number of ways that Great Expectations can be run in Cloud Composer or Airflow.

 1. [Running a Checkpoint in Airflow using a `bash operator`](how_to_run_a_checkpoint_in_airflow.md#option-1-running-a-checkpoint-with-a-bashoperator)
 2. [Running a Checkpoint in Airflow using a `python operator`](how_to_run_a_checkpoint_in_airflow.md#option-2-running-the-checkpoint-script-output-with-a-pythonoperator)
 3. [Running a Checkpoint in Airflow using a `Airflow operator`](https://legacy.docs.greatexpectations.io/en/latest/guides/workflows_patterns/deployment_astronomer.html)

-For our purposes we are going to use the `bash operator` to run the Checkpoint, which is one of the simplest ways to perform the migration.

-Also, this portion of the guide can also be found in the following Zoom video.
+For our example, we are going to use the `bash operator` to run the Checkpoint.
+This portion of the guide can also be found in the following [Zoom Video](http://www.zoom.us).

 ### 1. Create and Configure a Service Account

 Create and configure a Service Account on GCS with the appropriate privileges needed to run Cloud Composer.
+Please follow the steps described in the [official Google Cloud documentation](https://cloud.google.com/iam/docs/service-accounts) to create a Service Account on GCP.

-In order to run Great Expectations in a Google Cloud Composer environment, your Service Account will need the following privileges:
+In order to run Great Expectations in a Cloud Composer environment, your Service Account will need the following privileges:

 - `Composer Worker`
 - `Logs Viewer`